google/go-jsonnet/README.md

 To use `go-jsonnet` from a different Bazel workspace, add the repository and its dependencies to your WORKSPACE file.

-You will also need to register a Go toolchain.
+You will also need to register a Go toolchain (unless you already have one).

 It should look like this: